ECS-CS/TechStars/Capstone.md

 # STEP 6

 1. This function is called a helper function, its purpose is to prevent double clicking on a square by removing the EventListener if a player's mark is already there.
 2. Notice we are using an `if statement`.
-Whatever condition we store inside the `parentheses ()` must evaluate to either true or false.
+Whatever condition we store inside the `()` must evaluate to either true or false.
 If true, we continue and do whats immediately next inside the `{}` brackets.
+If false, we do nothing!

 ```javascript
 // THIS FUNCTION IS RESPONSIBLE FOR CHECKING IF THE CURRENT POSITION IS ALREADY USED